 *No C. diff infection patients were reported for sepsis during study period.

-Investing in change can be daunting, but when it comes to implementing PCT-aided therapy the case for change is obvious—better antibiotic prescribing, lower rates of antibiotic resistance, fewer C. diff infections, improved patient outcomes, and lower costs.14
+For healthcare leaders and clinicians, investing in change for your hospital can be daunting, but when it comes to implementing PCT-aided therapy, the case for change is obvious - better antibiotic prescribing, lower rates of antibiotic resistance, fewer C. diff infections, improved patient outcomes, and lower costs.
+All of this leads to better clinical outcomes and better support of patient care.